AlecJ/alecj.github.io/README.md

 My portfolio

-* block out projects
-* background color for projects
-* fix project image on small screens

 ## To Do

-* restyle header
+* resizing project photos
 * projects - add new info
 * projects - github link (just a github logo)
 * projects - link to site (if applicable)

+* fix slight right margin issue

 * embed html from other document into div
 * extended page for de_bug